RemiThomson/FPGA_Trading_System/README.md

 - Full TCP/IP Stack over Ethernet
   Replace UART simulation with actual Ethernet MAC + PHY IP to support real network interfaces, enabling compatibility with financial data feeds and exchange simulators.
 This would however require me to get a new FPGA and the reason for this not being done in the first place was that the Basys 3 board does not have an ethernet port.

+## Contributing

+Contributions to this FPGA Trading System are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.